• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 The arguement against weed lowering productivity is wrong IMO.
 I find that the people who come out strongest against weed are people who have not had much exposure to it.

-The stoners I know whould be lazy, unambitious shits whether or not they were serious smokers.
+The stoners I know whould be lazy, unambitious shirts whether or not they were serious smokers.
 I know a lot of people who are users who suffer no productivity decline due to the fact that they smoke.
 Paramedics, Firemen, lawyers and middle managers are amongst many of the users I know.
 I know one former Olympic boxer who told me he would have been a better boxer as pot calmed his nerves and relaxed him.

 I realize that this is all anecdotal but I have never seen weed as a gateway drug or have seen it destroy someone's life.
-If you can buy Everclear and get fucked up you should be able to get your smoke on.
+If you can buy Everclear and get forked up you should be able to get your smoke on.

-8. three_bags_full
+three_bags_full said:

 I'm sorry, but I'm not following you on this one.